jinyeong-park/terraform-aws-ha-architecture/README.md

-# AWS High avaailablity (HA) Architecture with terraform-aws
+# AWS High avaailablity (HA) Architecture with terraform
-Implement a website with a database interface in the AWS environment.
-The infrastructure should be configured with High Availability (AZ) as the default and must include Load Balancing.
-The database should be configured with an Active-Standby setup.
-Both the web and database must not be directly accessible from outside (should be placed in a Private Subnet), and access should be enabled via a Bastion Host.
-You can choose the operating system and database that you are most comfortable working with.
-However, for the database, it must be implemented using RDS, and Oracle is excluded.
+Build a website with a database interface in AWS.
+The infrastructure must have High Availability (AZ), Load Balancing, and an Active-Standby database setup.
+The web and database should be in Private Subnets, not directly accessible from the outside, with access enabled via a Bastion Host.
+You can choose the operating system and database you're comfortable with, but the database must be implemented using RDS (Oracle excluded).
+A simple webpage should be created to show that the architecture works as expected.

 ### Requirement